Managing the debt

 Explore refinancing routes

 You may be able to refinance your loan to get a lower interest rate.
 This strategy might be particularly smart if you have several loans that can be wrapped into one new loan.
-But be careful — extending the length of the loan to lower the monthly payments could incur even more interest charges.
-And try to find a lender that offers protection, such as forbearance or deferment, similar to a federal loan.
+But be careful — extending the length of the loan to lower the monthly payments could result in paying even more in interest.
+It's also a good idea to look for a lender that offers protection, such as forbearance or deferment, similar to a federal loan.

 Research options to reduce the loan